College of Education

 Counseling Psychology Program Student Handbook

-We have adopted the following four central educational goals in our multicultural scientist-practitioner training model: (1) to provide students with a broad education in core areas related to counseling psychology, general psychology, and professional psychology; (2) to educate students about a range of research approaches and sophisticated analytic tools necessary for contribution to professional psychology literature; (3) to train students to be skilled in provision of a wide range of psychological services in a variety of contexts; (4) to encourage the adoption of values associated with being a competent, socially responsible professional psychologist.
+We have adopted the following four central educational goals in our multicultural scientist-practitioner training model: (1) to provide students with a broad education in core areas related to professional psychology; (2) to educate students about a range of sophisticated and culturally appropriate research methodologies and analytic tools necessary for contribution to professional psychology literature; (3) to train students to be skilled in the provision of a wide range of appropriate psychological services; (4) to encourage the adoption of values associated with being a multiculturally competent, socially responsible, and ethical psychologist.

 Master’s Degree Requirements

 Students admitted with master's degrees from other programs must show evidence of having completed courses comparable to those required by CPP for a master's degree or fulfill those requirements not met.
-One exception is that students coming in with a master's do NOT need to complete the College of Education Foundation requirements.
+One exception is that students coming in with a master's do NOT need to complete the Philosophical and Social Foundations Courses in Educational Policy Studies requirement.
 Decisions about course equivalency are made after you have joined the program and completed at least one semester of coursework.
 Students need to work with their advisors when considering past course work and academic planning.
 Students admitted with a prior master's degree must complete an Early Research Project.
 Sometimes a previously completed master's thesis can be approved by the faculty as meeting the requirements for the Early Research Project.
+A previously completed master’s thesis may need to be presented to a committee to meet the Early Research Project requirement.
 If a prior master’s thesis is not applicable, a student must complete a new project.
 The College of Education's Graduate Programs Handbook contains information about this research requirement.

 Required courses for our master's degree are listed below: